14paxton/14paxton.github.io/JavaScript/Clever-Algos.md

 }
 ```

-# Conditionally load scripts included in HTML by manipulating the type attribute
+# Conditional load scripts included in HTML by manipulating the type attribute

 ```javascript
 if (conditional === true) {